 The composite wind analyses help to define the typical diurnal wind circulations emphasizing the strong role of thermally-forced circulations arising from the lake and the surrounding terrain.
 Down slope and valley circulations combine with land breezes overnight in many locations.
 A notable exception is the relatively strong easterly flow across the central portions of the GSL from 21-08 MDT presumably resulting from the larger-scale mountain-plain circulation between the Wasatch Mountains and the GSL Basin.
 By midday, up slope and up valley circulations combined with lake breezes dominate these composites until sunset.

 As noted earlier limitations imposed by the available observations and assumptions regarding the background error covariances can introduce artificial features in these composite analyses.
 For example, the differences in composite ozone across the easternmost shorelines of the GSL are likely too abrupt.
-This artifact can also be found in The Benches at the base of the Wasatch Mountains where strong gradients of ozone occur likely due to the abrupt change in elevation.
+This artifact can also be found in the benches at the base of the Wasatch Mountains where strong gradients of ozone occur likely due to the abrupt change in elevation.